humdrum-tools/humdrum-documentation/guide/ch37/index.md

 (accompanying local or global comment provides a text commentary pertaining to specified data token) signified by `?`.

-One of the most onerous impositions of the `**kern` representation is the requirement that the music be interpreted into a coherent spine organization.
+One of the most onerous impositions of the <span class="rep">kern</span> representation is the requirement that the music be interpreted into a coherent spine organization.
 Why not avoid interpreting the voicings?